johnfairh/RubyGateway/SourceDocs/User Guide.md

 ### Errors + Exceptions

-All errors thrown are `RbError` which is an enum of various interface errors detected by RubyBridge and one case `RbError.rubyException` that covers all Ruby exceptions.
+All errors thrown are `RbError` which is an enum of various interface errors detected by RubyGateway and one case `RbError.rubyException` that covers all Ruby exceptions.

-RubyBridge remembers the last few `RbError`s that were generated and stores them in the publicly available `RbError.history`.
+RubyGateway remembers the last few `RbError`s that were generated and stores them in the publicly available `RbError.history`.

 ### `nil` failures

 Converting Ruby values to Swift types works differently: it happens using failable initializers such as `String.init(_:)`.
 These can fail for a variety of reasons.
-When they do, RubyBridge still internally generates an `RbError` and stores a copy in `RbError.history` even though it is not thrown.
+When they do, RubyGateway still internally generates an `RbError` and stores a copy in `RbError.history` even though it is not thrown.
 This means you can diagnose why a conversion failed: